MicrosoftDocs/azure-docs/articles/synapse-analytics/sql-analytics/development-storage-files-storage-access-control.md

 When authorizing queries, credential lookup is used to access a storage account and is based on following rules:

-- User is logged in as an AAD login
+- User is logged in as an Azure AD login

-   - If a UserIdentity credential exists, and the user has reference permissions on it, AAD pass-through will be used, otherwise [lookup credential by path](#lookup-credential-by-path)
+   - If a UserIdentity credential exists, and the user has reference permissions on it, Azure AD pass-through will be used, otherwise [lookup credential by path](#lookup-credential-by-path)

 - User is logged in as a SQL login